Experimental graybox quantum system identification and control

 where $\hat{\mathbf{y}}_P(\cdot)$ is the ML output predictions, $\mathbf{y}_d$ is the desired target, and $\mathcal{I}$ is the control domain, which reflects the maximum allowed range for the controls.
 To get accurate results, the ML model should be trained with dataset examples that lie in the same control domain as well.
 Note that the internal ML model parameters that define $\hat{\mathbf{y}}_P(\cdot)$ are not allowed to change during the optimization as they have been fixed after the training.

 The other case is for achieving a target quantum gate (i.e. a target unitary).
-For this application, we use the gate fidelity as the loss function for the controller defined as
+For this application, we use the gate fidelity as the control cost function for the controller defined as

 where $U$ and $W$ are two unitary matrices, and $N$ is their dimension.
-The gate fidelity lies in the range $[0,1]$, with $1$ representing maximum overlap between the two gates.
+The gate fidelity lies in the range $[0,1]$, with $1$ representing the maximum overlap between the two gates.
 The optimal control voltages can then be represented as

 where $\hat{y}_U(\cdot)$ is the evolution unitary obtained from the ML model, and $U_d$ is the desired target gate.
-In this case we can only use the GB and WB models, since a BB does not provide access to unitaries as discussed earlier.
+In this case, we can only use the GB and WB models, since a BB does not provide access to unitaries as discussed earlier.
 With this modular approach, the optimization algorithm of the controller can be chosen arbitrarily.
 While we choose a gradient-based method in this paper, other techniques such as genetic algorithms could also be used.

 Finally, the optimal controls for a set of targets are applied experimentally, and the system is measured to construct the ``control" dataset.
 This dataset is then assessed and compared against the desired targets.
 Our main goal is to control a quantum system, and thus the assessment of any model should not just rely on its prediction capabilities, but also on how it performs in conjunction with a controller when tested experimentally.